daniyo321/gtst_course/Day3_linuxUSER.md

      - Copy/move files & Folders
  ---
  #  grep
-:arrow_right_hook: grep[options]pattern[files]
+- grep[options]pattern[files]
  - The grep filter searches a file for a particular pattern of characters and displays all lines that contain that pattern.
 The pattern that is searched in the file is referred to as the regular expression (grep stands for global search for regular expression and print out).
-:arrow_right_hook: grep -i"search"file
+- grep -i"search"file
      -  -case insensetive
-:arrow_right_hook: grep -c"search"file
+- grep -c"search"file
     - -count numbers
-:arrow_right_hook: grep -l"search"file
+- grep -l"search"file
     - -displays filename
-:arrow_right_hook: grep -R"search"foldername
+- grep -R"search"foldername
     - -search text in folders
  ## Wc - Word count
-:arrow_right_hook: SYNOPSIS
+- SYNOPSIS
   - wc [option]...[file]...
-:arrow_right_hook: DESCRIPTION
+- DESCRIPTION
   - It is used to find out number of lines word count, byte and characters count in the files specified in the file arguments.

 LINE(-l)    WORD(-w)      BYTE(-c)
 ## Multiple Command Executions
-:arrow_right_hook: You can run / execute multiple commands in one line.
+- You can run / execute multiple commands in one line.
-:arrow_right_hook: using 3 methods
+- using 3 methods
     - And (&&)
     - Or (||)
     - Pipeing (|)
 ## AND (&&)
-:arrow_right_hook: On AND operation all commands you entered will be executed .
+- On AND operation all commands you entered will be executed .
-:arrow_right_hook: If both are working without error
+- If both are working without error
 ## OR (||)
-:arrow_right_hook: On OR operation the command will executed.If it have error or not
+- On OR operation the command will executed.If it have error or not
 ## Pipeing(|)
-:arrow_right_hook: On pipe,will help you run commands by using the output of the first command as the input for the next one.
+- On pipe,will help you run commands by using the output of the first command as the input for the next one.